 Yao et al concluded in one of his studies in 2016 that supplements that have demonstrated positive effects on male fertility on small randomized controlled trials include Aescin, coenzyme Q10, glutathione, Korean red ginseng, L-carnitine, Nigella sativa, Omega-3, selenium, a combination of zinc and folate, and the Menevit antioxidant.

 Apart from the elements stated above, there are other elements that can be included in diet through food or supplementation, which are very beneficial for semen parameters:

 Important Notes to Consider

-Is important for you to consider the elements stated above and know that there are other elements that could help you or your loved ones to improve the varicocele-associated problems and increase the chances of getting pregnant by mainly reducing oxidative stress and damage, regulating blood flow to the genitals, improving spermatic veins conditions, and diminishing inflammation levels.
+It is important for you to consider the elements stated above and know that there are other elements that could help you or your loved ones to improve the varicocele-associated problems and increase the chances of successful pregnancy by reducing oxidative stress and damage, regulating blood flow to the genitals, improving spermatic veins conditions, and diminishing inflammation levels.

 Proper intake and dosage of these elements is important and necessary to achieve treatment goals (preventing varicocele-associated infertility or cure it), and avoid risky side effects or complications due to excessive consumption.
 Studies such as the one made by Majzoub et al (2018) and Henkel et al (2018) discussed this fact and agreed in the importance of knowing and understanding the importance of dosage intake and its possible effects, beneficial or not.